In our quest for the best vans for Campervan conversion, many models present themselves as options and some stand out more than others.

 Another European van manufacturer that vanlifers love for their conversions is Renault Trafic.

-Even the newest Trafic models are designed with dimensions identical to older models, so you can use nearly two decades of camper van plans, designs, and equipment for your conversion.
+Even the newest Trafic models are designed with dimensions identical to those of older models, so you can use nearly two decades of Campervans' schematics, designs, and equipment for your conversion.

-The advantage of the Renault Trafic is that the van has an excellent reputation for reliability, so you shouldn't have to do much in terms of maintenance and repairs.
+The advantage of the Renault Trafic is that the van has an excellent reputation for reliability, so you should not have to do much in terms of maintenance and repairs.

-This is important since it is a European vehicle and automotive shops in the most rural areas of the United States may not be equipped to do much in case of breakdown.
+This is important since it is a European vehicle and automotive workshops in the most rural areas of the United States may not be equipped to do much in case of a breakdown.

-The Renault Trafic also features a premium 1.6-liter diesel engine, both very efficient and powerful, with smooth driving.
+The Renault Trafic also features a premium 1.6-liter diesel engine, both very efficient and powerful, with a smooth drive.

 In terms of cost, the Renault Trafic varies in price and starts at €22,000 new.

-You may also be able to find an older or used model on the market, further reducing your initial costs or leaving you more room in the budget for your conversion.
+You might also find an older or used model on the market, further reducing your initial costs or leaving you more room in the budget for your conversion.

 Opel Movano